Devolution to the North of England: North East England

 North East England was offered a referendum on devolution in 2004, however, voters rejected the proposal by a margin of 77.9% to 22.1%, on a turnout of 48%.

 More recently, the issue of North East devolution has resurfaced with the establishment of the North East Party in 2014.
 The party, which is commonly viewed as a sister party of the Yorkshire party, campaigns for a devolved regional government in the North East with powers comparable to those of the nations of Scotland, Wales and Northern Ireland and has gained four elected councillors on Durham County Council.

+A 2025 YouGov survey found that 48% of people in the North East reported a "very strong" attachment to their region—the highest of any English region and comparable to levels of national attachment in Wales (49%).